Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

 Fresnel
 -------

+.. _fig-bi-demo-fresnel:

 .. figure:: /images/render_blender-render_materials_properties_mirror_fresnel-example.jpg

-   Demonstration of Fresnel effect with values equal to (from top to bottom) 0.0, 2.5 and 5.0.
+   Demonstration of the Fresnel effect.

+   With values equal to (from top to bottom) 0.0, 2.5 and 5.0.

 Let us undertake a small experiment in order to understand what Fresnel is really about.
 After a rainy day, go out and stand over a puddle of water.